alik532/SpotifyClone/README.md

-The spotify clone App using Redux-Toolkit, axios requests from spotify API and React best practices
+The spotify clone App using React, Redux-Toolkit, axios requests from spotify API and React best practices